BlockscapeNetwork/aplikigo-diary/gir_update/README.md

 ### Build Binary Without EXPERIMENTAL Flag

 Some people hat issues because they didn't use the EXPERIMENTAL flag when building the version v0.6.1.
-This meant that they had the correct version, but the handler for the upgrademodle did not work.
-For this problem it didn't matter whther the Cosmovisor or the manual approach was chosen.
+This meant that they had the correct version, but the handler for the upgrade module did not work.
+For this problem to occur it didn't matter whether the Cosmovisor or the manual approach was chosen.

 The correct way to build v0.6.1 was